ErpNetDocs/info/partners/partner-program-requirements-and-benefits.md

 The cost of all such @@name instances, under the constraints specified here, are included in the partner package.

 ### **Direct marketing opportunity**
-When ERP.net receives a request from potential client, it might send the opportunity to the partner.
+When ERP.net receives a request from a potential client, it might send the opportunity to the partner.
+ERP.net retains its right to charge a commission in such cases.

 ### **Customer retention**
 Indicates customer retention for both users and number of clients.